sourcegraph/handbook/content/product-engineering/engineering/cloud/devops/update_sg_website_config.md

-# How to make updates to sourcegraph.com
+# How to make updates to sourcegraph.com config

 ## Why can't I edit the page through the site-admin page anymore